Know Your Risk Before It Strikes

 The spread of these germs throughout the body can result in chronic inflammation, a fiery process linked to many dangerous disorders, including heart disease, type 2 diabetes, rheumatoid arthritis, pregnancy complications and even some forms of cancer.
 A landmark, peer-reviewed BaleDoneen study was the first to identify periodontal bacteria as a contributing cause of cardiovascular disease (CVD), the leading killer of American men and women.

-Earlier research, including a scientific statement by the American Heart Association, has shown a strong, independent association between PD and CVD (which is also called heart disease).
-Indeed, a 2016 analysis of studies involving more than 7,000 people found that those with periodontitis were 2.5 times more likely to suffer heart attacks than those with healthy gums!
+Earlier research, including a scientific statement by the American Heart Association, has shown a strong, independent association between PD and CVD.
+This means heart health and oral hygiene are closely tied.
+A 2016 analysis of studies involving more than 7,000 people found that those with periodontitis were 2.5 times more likely to suffer heart attacks than those with healthy gums.

 What’s the Link Between Gum Disease and Memory Loss?